datawhores/empuploader/README.md

-Ready to Upload?
-Then read the Wiki
-https://github.com/excludedBittern8/empuploader/wiki/Uploading-Torrents

-Otherwise Install Instruction and an overview of the availible commands are below
+This script automates the process of uploading https://github.com/excludedBittern8/empuploader/wiki/Uploading-Torrents

 # Requirements